Ralph Kohn: Personal life

-Sir Ralph married Zahava Kanarek in 1963 in Amsterdam; she was a survivor of the Bergen-Belsen concentration camp and, in later years, talked of her family's experiences of the Holocaust to school children around the United Kingdom to promote tolerance and understanding.
+Kohn married Zahava Kanarek in 1963 in Amsterdam.
+She was a survivor of the Bergen-Belsen concentration camp, and, in later years, talked of her family's experiences of the Holocaust to school children around the United Kingdom to promote tolerance and understanding.
 The couple had three daughters: Hephzibah, Michelle, and Maxine.

-Ralph’s Jewish heritage was important to him and, until the end of his life he made a point of meeting an eminent London rabbi twice a week to study the Talmud.
+Kohn's Jewish heritage was important to him, and until the end of his life he made a point of meeting an eminent London rabbi twice a week to study the Talmud.

 In 2004, he was a guest on Sue Lawley's BBC Radio 4 radio programme, Desert Island Discs.

-In 2015, Ralph published a memoir, Recital of a Lifetime; the book came with a CD of his favourite recordings.
+In 2015, Kohn published a memoir, Recital of a Lifetime; the book came with a CD of his favourite recordings.

 Kohn died at his home in London on 11 November 2016, aged 88.